 If you want to lower the calorie count in this recipe, replace the heavy cream with half and half.
 It will make the soup just slightly less creamy, but will cut the calories by 100 calories per bowl.

-If you are cooking for someone with a gluten allergy, make this soup with gluten free noodles!
+If you are cooking for someone with a gluten allergy, make this soup with gluten free noodles and gluten free flour.
+We’ve made this with almond flour, and it was just slightly less creamy but still absolutely delicious.

-There are so many great varieties on the market, and they will work perfect in this soup.
+There are so many great varieties of gluten free noodles on the market, and they will work perfect in this soup.

 As mentioned above, we normally just make some dinner rolls to go with soup, but if you are looking to bulk out dinner a little bit, here are some great sides: